fiboa/specification/process.md

 ## Release Process

-To release a new version of the STAC spec the following list of tasks must be done.
+To release a new version of the fiboa specification the following list of tasks must be done.

 - **Update Issue Tracker**: